ACCTG 3210

 In this lecture we discuss the problems that arise when owners hire others to make business decisions on their behalf.
 We begin with a simple example of an entrepreneur, and discuss how incentive problems arise and vary as the business grows.

-Lecture 11: The Economics of Agency: Examples
+Lecture 11: The Economics of Agency - How things go wrong

 Lecture 12: Mid-term review